tzudie1/JenkinsAssignment/README.md

 # JenkinsAssignment
 Objective: Automate the building of your application using Jenkins.

-Begin this assignment by installing Jenkins on your public Windows instance in you AWS account
+Begin this assignment by installing Jenkins on your public Windows instance in you AWS account.

 Part 1.
 In your GitHub account, configure Integrations & Services to allow Jenkins access to the repository you created last week.